mistifyio/lochness/README.md

 ```go
 func CandidateHasSubnet(g *Guest, hs Hypervisors) (Hypervisors, error)
 ```
-CandidateHasSubnet returns Hypervisors that have subnets with availible addresses in the request Network of the Guest.
+CandidateHasSubnet returns Hypervisors that have subnets with available addresses in the request Network of the Guest.

 #### func  CandidateIsAlive